quicwg/base-drafts/draft-ietf-quic-http.md

 16 bits), so many HTTP/3 settings have no equivalent HTTP/2 code point.
 See
 {{iana-settings}}.

-An endpoint cannot assume the peer's settings to arrive in a timely manner, as the packet carrying the settings can be lost, or the peer might postpone the transmission of the settings until it sees a use of the control stream.
+An endpoint SHOULD NOT wait for the peer's settings to arrive before responding to other streams, as it cannot assume the peer's settings to arrive in a timely manner.
+This is because the packet carrying the settings can be lost, or the peer might prioritize the transmission of the control stream below other streams.

 ## HTTP/2 Error Codes